barichardson/3D-prints/LSI 9305-24i fan shroud/README.md

 ![lsi_9305-24i_fan_shroud_2](https://user-images.githubusercontent.com/6842916/221388831-1edd33a1-ad7b-465a-bfbc-d6f30690afe0.jpg)

 # Print Settings
+- Model dimensions and tolerances do not account for filament shrinkage since this varies for each material type and filament brand.
+Use the scaling feature in your slicer to tune for dimensional accuracy.
 - I got the best results printing vertically with tree supports sliced with cura.
 - Rafts: Doesn't Matter
 - Supports: Yes (tree)